Sumaya110/picVerse/README.md

     - View own and others' public profiles.

-- Account Security:

-    - JWT-based authentication for secure access.
+- Account Security: JWT-based authentication for secure access.

 - Logout functionality.

 ##  Image Upload & Management

 - Upload Images:
     - Users can upload images
-    - Images exceeding 20MB are compressed for preview.
+    - Images exceeding 1MB are compressed for preview.
+Compressed to 200kb-300kb.

 - Image Privacy: Mark images as private (visible only to the user) or public (visible to others).